chxadr/edgeai-orangepi/README.md

 ### PWM Setup

-If, for example, you want to use the PWM pins 3 and 4 for your project, you need to export them as `root` each time you boot the Orange Pi, using the following commands:
+If for example you want to use the PWM pins 3 and 4 for your project, as we did, you need to export them as `root` each time you boot the Orange Pi, using the following commands:

->[!NOTE]
-> Make sure the `orangepi` user is member of the `gpio` group.

 ```
 # echo 3 > /sys/class/pwm/pwmchip0/export